 In German, the Gestade is the shore of a river or sea.
 So the Maria am Gestade translates to something like Maria by the Shore.
 Which comes as a surprise when you stand next to the church, as there’s no shore (or water) anywhere in sight.

-To be fair, a small arm of the Danube (the Donaukanal) lies only a couple of streets away.
-But the church’s location still hardly counts as by the riverbank.
+To be fair, a small arm of the Danube (the Donaukanal) drifts past a couple of streets away.
+But the church’s location still seems to reflect a rather flexible definition of a riverbank.

-In centuries past, the lack of waterway regulatory infrastructure meant rivers would often shift position after floods or similar hydrological events.
+In previous centuries, the lack of waterway regulation meant rivers would often shift position after floods or other moments of hydrological excitement.

-The Danube, for example, used to pass along the very edge of Vienna’s old town, but the main arm shifted away leaving the less-impressive Danube canal behind.
+The Danube, for example, used to pass along the very edge of Vienna’s old town, which would explain the church’s name.
+But the main arm shifted away leaving the less-impressive Danube canal behind.

 (The Gothic tower seen from the distance)

-The unusual location also explains the kink in the structure: stand at one end of the church and something feels not quite right.
-The nave and choir do not line up perfectly.
-(It almost feels as if they merged two churches together by knocking down a wall between them.)
+The original shoreside spot also accounts for the church’s tall and narrow design and the kink in the structure.
+Stand at one end of the church and something feels not quite right: the nave and choir fail to line up perfectly.

 The Gothic look of the place is part genuine, part renovation.
 Nobody knows quite when the church first appeared, but sometime before the 1130s seems likely.